DoryeLEsteras/QuantumTools/docs/source/user_guide/create_inputs/create_ft.rst

 Usage
 =====

-The next tool creates the necessary input to perform MAE (magnetic anisotropy energy) according to the Force Theorem.
+The next tool creates the necessary inputs to perform MAE (magnetic anisotropy energy) calculations according to the Force Theorem.
 As a result, three nscf files (with spin pointing in x, y, z) will start from the previous scf calculations.

 .. code-block:: console

-   create_ft.py -input qe.scf.in -k 30 30 1 -conv -8 -mat Cr1 Cr2
+   create_ft.py -input /mydir/qe.scf.in -k 30 30 1 -conv -8 -mat Cr1 Cr2

 This execution will create the corresponding files to perform the calculations, considering a convergence criteria for the charge density of 10^-6 and considering both species, Cr1 and Cr2 for the spin orientation.

 .. note::
    An important thing to consider, is that nscf calculations should include relativistic pseudopotentials.
 The script will print a message to remind you to check their names in nscf files.

 Options
 =======